Jalapeño Cheddar Artisan Bread. - harvestandnourish.com

 Jump to Recipe Print Recipe

-Last updated on August 25th, 2025
+Last updated on October 31st, 2025

 Muffin Tin Popovers. | harvestandnourish.com

-Baskets filled with warm, light and buttery muffin tin popovers are the highlight of any holiday brunch or dinner.
-This easy 5-ingredient recipe doesn’t require a special pan, and they bake up in just 30 minutes!
+Baskets filled with warm, light and buttery Muffin Tin Popovers are the highlight of any holiday brunch or dinner.
+This easy 5-ingredient recipe doesn’t require a special pan and they bake up in just 30 minutes!

 What are popovers?

-The key difference is that these popovers are baked with vegetable oil non-stick cooking spray rather than oils or roast drippings in a readily-available muffin tin.
+The key difference is that these popovers are baked with vegetable oil non-stick cooking spray rather than oils or roast drippings in a 12-cup muffin tin.
 The result is a light and fluffy roll with an almost custardy interior that has a buttery, slightly eggy flavour.

-Here’s everything you’ll need to make these muffin tin popovers
+Here’s everything you’ll need to make these Muffin Tin Popovers

-• 3 large eggs
+• 3 large eggs, room temperature

-• Kosher or fine sea salt
+• 1 teaspoon (3 grams) kosher or fine sea salt

 • Vegetable oil non-stick cooking spray